-There are two categories of payroll deductions: Those required by State and Federal law and those authorized by the employee.
-Payroll deductions required by State and Federal law include Federal withholding, income tax, social security tax, and wage garnishments as required by law (e.g., child support payments, court-ordered payments, IRS garnishments).

-If authorized in writing by an eligible employee, the Village will also make additional deductions for health insurance and other purposes that are for your benefit.
+- (A) There are two categories of payroll deductions: - (1) Those required by state and federal law; and - (2) Those authorized by the employee. - (B) Payroll deductions required by state and federal law include federal withholding, income tax, social security tax, and wage garnishments as required by law (e.g., child support payments, court-ordered payments, IRS garnishments). - (C) If authorized in writing by an eligible employee, the Village will also make additional deductions for health insurance and other purposes that are for his or her benefit.
 These include payments into savings funds; retirement contributions; union dues; and voluntary contributions to charities.
-Arrangement for these voluntary deductions may be made with the Administrative staff.
+Arrangement for these voluntary deductions may be made with the administrative staff.

-5.3 Social Security (FICA)
+33.053 Social Security (FICA)

-Social Security is a payroll deduction representing your contribution to the Federal government's Social Security Program.
-The Village of Tolono also contributes money on your behalf to the program (with the exception of Elected and Appointed Officials).
+Social security is a payroll deduction representing an employee's contribution to the federal government's social security program.
+The Village also contributes money on behalf of the employee to the program (with the exception of elected and appointed officials).

-5.4 Workers' Compensation Insurance
+33.054 Workers' Compensation Insurance

-The Village of Tolono pays a premium for Workers' Compensation insurance for all employees.
+The Village pays a premium for workers' compensation insurance for all employees.
 This insurance protects employees from a loss of income and pays medical expenses, resulting from a workplace accident or injury.
-You are REQUIRED to report all work-related injuries to your supervisor immediately.
+Employees are required to report all work-related injuries to their supervisors immediately.

-5.5 State Unemployment Insurance
+33.055 State Unemployment Insurance

-If you are separated from the Village under no-fault circumstances such as a layoff, you may be eligible for unemployment benefits pursuant to State statute and regulations.
+If an employee is separated from the Village under no-fault circumstances such as a layoff, she or he may be eligible for unemployment benefits pursuant to state statue and regulations.

-5.6 Health Coverage
+33.056 Health Coverage

-Village provides for full time employees on an annual basis based on funding available for the village.
-No additional compensation will be paid to any employee who refuses health insurance coverage.
-Insurance for family members can be deducted from the employee's paycheck as can other insurance.
-Questions about benefits may be directed to the Village President or his/her designee.
+- (A) The Village provides health insurance for full-time employees on an annual basis, based on funding available for the village. - (B) Cash in lieu of insurance in the amount of \$500 per month will be paid to any employee who refuses health insurance coverage with proof of other health insurance coverage. - (C) Insurance for family members is at the expense of the employee and will be deducted from the employee's paycheck. - (D) Questions about benefits may be directed to the President or his or her designee.

-5.7 Continuation of Group Health Insurance
+33.057 Continuation of Group Health Insurance

-The continuation coverage mandated by the federal law commonly known as "COBRA" does not apply because the Village does not have 20 or more employees.
-However, Illinois currently has what is known as a "Mini-COBRA Law," which allows health insurance benefits to be continued for up to 12 months after the termination of employment or after an employee suffers a reduction in hours resulting in a loss of coverage under the group health plan.
-The premium for continuation coverage must be paid by the employee, but it may not exceed the group rate.
-To be eligible, the employee must have been continuously covered under the group health plan for three months.
-Continuation coverage is also available for spouses and dependents who have been continuously covered under the group health plan for three months.

-In addition, Illinois has a "Spousal Law" and a "Dependent Child Law," which allow health insurance benefits to be continued for spouses and/or dependent children following a qualifying event, which may be the retirement, death, or divorce of an employee, or which may be the age at which coverage is no longer provided for a dependent under the group health plan.
+- (A)(1) The continuation coverage mandated by the federal law commonly known as COBRA does not apply because the Village does not have 20 or more employees.
+However, the state currently has what is known as a Mini-COBRA Law, which allows health insurance benefits to be continued for up to 12 months after the termination of employment or after an employee suffers a reduction in hours resulting in a loss of coverage under the group health plan.
+The premium for continuation coverage must be paid by the employee, but it may not exceed the group rate. - (2) To be eligible, the employee must have been continuously covered under the group health plan for three months.
+Continuation coverage is also available for spouses and dependents who have been continuously covered under the group health plan for three months. - (B) In addition, the state has a Spousal Law and a Dependent Child Law, which allow health insurance benefits to be continued for spouses and/or dependent children following a qualifying event, which may be the retirement, death, or divorce of an employee, or which may be the age at which coverage is no longer provided for a dependent under the group health plan.
 In these situations, written notice of the qualifying event and a request for continuation coverage should be given to the Village within 30 days of the event.
 The Village will forward the written notice to the group health insurance company.

-5.8 Retirement - IMRF
+33.058 Retirement IMRF